For Immediate Release

 About Pheo Para

 Pheo and para are rare slow-growing neuroendocrine tumors.
 Approximately 1 in 3,500 will develop a pheo or para in their life.
 Pheos develop in cells in the center of the adrenal gland just above the kidneys.
 Paras develop most commonly, in the head, neck, chest, abdomen, or pelvis.
 Both can produce an excess amount of hormones called catecholamines.
 This leads to symptoms such as high blood pressure, severe anxiety, sweating, headaches, and even stroke and heart attack.
 If left untreated, metastasis can occur, ultimately leading to death.
 But, if detected early, pheo and para can be successfully treated in the vast majority of cases.
-Up to 40% of all pheos and paras diagnosed are the result of a genetic mutation that leads to a greater risk of developing the illness and can be passed down through children.
+Approximately 35% of all pheos and paras diagnosed are the result of a genetic mutation that leads to a greater risk of developing the illness and can be passed down through children.